 Life is short, and I do not need a million and one things, and a few pieces that are eclectic or distinctive will do because “I live to eat” vs. “eat to live.”
 So any meal can be enjoyable, and if you are the same way, I hope to highlight a few businesses that will contribute to your enjoyment of your daily/meals because it’s good to appreciate things on the daily.

-These are the best Japanese dinnerware brands and where to buy
+The best Japanese dinnerware brands and where to buy

 Are you a Target vs. Walmart, Room & Board over Crate & Barrel, or Roche and Bobois over Ligne Roset type?
 Well, you will soon find out if you are a Miya or a Musubi Kiln type.